László Paskai

 László Paskai, O.F.M.
-(8 May 1927 – 17 August 2015) was a Hungarian cardinal of the Roman Catholic Church, He served as the archbishop of Esztergom-Budapest from 1987 to 2002.
+(8 May 1927 – 17 August 2015) was a Hungarian cardinal of the Catholic Church, He served as the archbishop of Esztergom (renamed to Esztergom-Budapest in 1993) from 1987 to 2002.

 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
 He was Spiritual Protector and Chaplain General of the Orléans obedience of the Military and Hospitaller Order of Saint Lazarus of Jerusalem from 2004 to 2012.

 Early life

 László Paskai was born to Jewish parents who had converted to the Roman Catholic faith before the birth of their son and who later were murdered during The Holocaust.

 Clerical career

 He was ordained a priest at the age of 23, on 3 March 1951, joining the Order of Friars Minor.
 After his ordination he did pastoral work in the diocese of Nagyvarad before being sent to Budapest for further studies.
 In Szeged, he served as episcopal master of ceremonies from 1952 to 1955.
 After this he was a faculty member and librarian of the seminary, 1955–1962.
 Thereafter serving as prefect of the Interdiocesan Seminary, faculty member and spiritual director until 1965.
 He later served as a faculty member and spiritual director and finally rector of the Central Seminary, Budapest.
 On 2 March 1978 he was chosen Apostolic Administrator of Veszprém, becoming a bishop that same day, with the titular see of Bavagaliana.

 Pope John Paul II appointed him Archbishop of Veszprém on 31 March 1979.
 He was appointed Primate of Hungary and Archbishop of Esztergom on 3 March 1987.
 He was created Cardinal-Priest of Santa Teresa al Corso d'Italia.
 In 1993 the dioceses of Esztergom was united with that of Budapest, so that Cardinal Paskai was the first Archbishop of Esztergom-Budapest.
 Cardinal Paskai retired as Archbishop of Esztergom-Budapest in 2002.

 He met with U.S. President George H. W. Bush on 13 October 1989.